So, a straightforward explanation of the

 You can resize these boxes horizontally to see the breakpoints.

-HTML attribute to fix little responsive design issues.
+HTML attribute to fix minor responsive design issues.